delpinoconsulting/delpinoconsulting.github.io/content/home/experience.md

   description = """Responsible for Infrastructure Management both on premises and cloud, using VMWare and AWS, Ci/CD Pipelines using Gitlab and Jenkins.
 In charge of IT Department for LATAM Region."""

   [[experience]]
-  title = "Ssr Cloud Engineer"
-  company = "Globant"
-  company_url = "https://globant.com"
+  title = "Ssr Cloud Engineer Consultant" company = "Globant" company_url = "https://globant.com"
   location = "Medellin, CO"